 In the late ’90s, some scientists wondered – what happens if you just block the 5-HT1A autoreceptors directly?
 At the very least, seems like you could make antidepressants work a month faster.
 Best case scenario, you can make antidepressants work better.
 Maybe after a month, the cells have lost some confidence in the autoreceptors, but they’re still keeping serotonin somewhere below the natural amount based on the anomalous autoreceptor reading.
 So maybe blocking the autoreceptors would mean a faster, better, antidepressant.

-The relevant autoreceptors are called 5-HT1A receptors, and luckily we already knew a chemical that could block them – pindolol.
+Luckily we already knew a chemical that could block these – pindolol.
 Pindolol is a blood-pressure-lowering medication, but by coincidence it also makes it into the brain and blocks this particular autoreceptor involved in serotonin homeostasis.
 So a few people started giving pindolol along with antidepressants.
 What happened?
 According to some small unconvincing systematic reviews, it did seem to kind of help make antidepressants work faster, but according to some other small unconvincing meta-analyses it probably didn’t make them work any better.
 It just made antidepressants go from taking about four weeks to work, to taking one or two weeks to work.
 It also gave patients dizziness, drowsiness, weakness, and all the other things you would expect from giving a blood-pressure-lowering medication to people with normal blood pressure.
 So people decided it probably wasn’t worth it.

 And then there’s buspirone.